 Selecting The Best Micro Molding Materials

 There is no perfect material, each is unique and accomplishes a specific purpose.
-We work with a wide variety of micro molding materials and have done extensive research on melt flow and behavior and we have determined an excellent process for the most demanding micro mold projects.
+We work with a wide variety of micro molding materials and micro molding resins and have done extensive research on melt flow and behavior and we have determined an excellent process for the most demanding micro mold projects.

-There are several questions that will be helpful as you select the best micro molding material for your project.
+There are several questions that will be helpful as you select the best micro mold material for your project.
 Here are some questions we typically start with:

 - What environmental conditions will the part need to operate under?